trueos/pcbsd/src-qt5/docs/preinstall.rst

 Creating a Virtual Machine for an ISO File
 ------------------------------------------

-Once you have downloaded the PC-BSD® ISO and installed VirtualBox on the current system, create a virtual machine and use the ISO to install PC-BSD® into the virtual machine.
+Once you have downloaded the TrueOS® ISO and installed VirtualBox on the current system, create a virtual machine and use the ISO to install TrueOS® into the virtual machine.
 The virtual machine must meet the following minimum requirements:

 * 1024 MB base memory size

-* a virtual disk **at least 20 GB in size** for a TrueOS® installation or **at least 50 GB in size** for a PC-BSD® installation
+* a virtual disk **at least 20 GB in size** for a server installation or **at least 50 GB in size** for a desktop installation

 * a bridged adapter